Library Policies - Displays

-In the context of its mission to provide materials and services that help community residents meet their personal, educational, cultural, and professional information needs, the Library System makes available for community use display cases, bulletin boards, and other space for conveying information or publicizing events.
+In the context of its mission to enhance Santa Cruz County’s quality of life by providing vibrant physical and virtual public spaces where people connect, discover, and engage the mind, the Library System makes available for community use display cases, bulletin boards, and other space for conveying information or publicizing events.
 The following rules govern the type and manner in which materials may be displayed.

 - Bulletin Boards in public areas may be used to publicize cultural events and programs of community interest.